-- a) Specific recent professional evidence that justifies why North Mymms St Mary's School can meet a child's individual needs, and/or - b) Professional evidence that outlines exceptional family circumstances making clear why North Mymms St Mary's School can meet the child's needs. - c) If the North Mymms St Mary's School is not the nearest school to the child's home address clear reasons why the nearest school is not appropriate. - d) For medical cases a clear explanation of why the child's severity of illness or disability makes attendance at North Mymms St Mary's School essential.
+- a) Specific recent professional evidence that justifies why only St Mary's Primary School can meet a child's individual needs, and/or - b) Professional evidence that outlines exceptional family circumstances making clear why only St Mary's Primary School can meet the child's needs. - c) If St Mary's Primary School is not the nearest school to the child's home address clear reasons why the nearest school is not appropriate. - d) For medical cases a clear explanation of why the child's severity of illness or disability makes attendance at St Mary's Primary School essential.

-Evidence should make clear why North Mymms St Mary's School is appropriate.
+Evidence should make clear why St Mary's Primary School is appropriate.
 A Rule 2 application will generally not be upheld in cases where more than one school could meet the child's need.

 Applications under Rule 2 can only be considered when supported by a recent letter from a professional involved with the child or family, for example a doctor, psychologist or police officer.
-The supporting evidence needs to demonstrate why only North Mymms St Mary's School can meet the social/medical needs of the child.
+The supporting evidence needs to demonstrate why only St Mary's Primary School can meet the social/medical needs of the child.